 WORTH QUOTING.
 "In family life, love is the oil that eases friction, the cement that binds closer together, and the music that brings harmony." - Eva Burrows

-WORDS
+words were on the rop

-BARRY GITTINS
+BARRY GITTINS was trying to ge

 Honouring Jesus' call to mission.